 - Studios – approximately 45″

-This guide may help you determine what size grand piano you have.
+Even though we are no longer buying grand pianos, the guide below may help you determine what size grand piano you have.

 - Baby Grand – 5’4″ or smaller